 Send bulk mail from another account or service

-If you publish a newsletter or send a message to many people from your own account, chances are someone receiving that message will mark it as Spam without you knowing.
-If they mark messages from you as Spam consistently, other messages you send may also be flagged as spam.
+If you publish a newsletter or send a message to many people from your own account, chances are someone receiving that message will mark it as spam without you knowing.
+If they mark messages from you as spam consistently, other messages you send may also be flagged as spam.

-Manage your Spam label
+Manage your spam label

-Mark incorrectly sorted mail
+Correct wrongly sorted mail

-Check your Spam label
+Check your spam label regularly

 - Select Settings.